fuzfafu/KML-Circle-Generator/README.md

 ## What you need

-Python 3 installed.
+Python installed.
 Check by opening a terminal and typing:

 ```
-python3 --version
+python
 ```

 If that doesn't show a version number, install Python from